 LET'S GOOOOOOOOO!— Netflix (@netflix) July 6, 2021

 It didn’t take long for fans of Zack Snyder’s work to immediately start doing cartwheels and setting off reggae air-horns to celebrate the news.
 Which was soon followed by casting ideas on which actress should play the lead in Rebel Moon.
-These ideas also included the hope that the female lead will be played by a woman of color, especially after writer/critic Jonita L. Davis pointed out that after seeing Army Of The Dead that even though Snyder has diverse and unique casting for his films, it also wouldn’t hurt for one of his films to have more Black women front and center in leading roles.
+These ideas also included the hope that the female lead will be played by a woman of color, especially after writer/critic Jonita L. Davis saw Army Of The Dead and pointed out that even though Snyder has diverse and unique casting for his films, it would be even better for him to cast more Black women in leading roles that have them front and center.